CasparKielwein/Aaargh/Classes.md

 Swarm call causes 10 ongoing poison damage.

 #### Lvl 3: Itching Bites
-The malus also applys to attacks of the targets.
+The malus also applies to attacks of the targets.

 #### lvl 4: Feeding
 You can repeat the attack next turn to targets in the same squares.

-#### Lvl 4: Aggresive swarm
+#### Lvl 4: Aggressive swarm
-The maslus also applys to saves.
+The malus also applies to saves.
 The malus stays as long as the ongoing damage.

 ### Pounce (Beast Form)
 #### Lvl 1: Pounce
-Melee Atack
+Melee Attack
 The target grants advantage to the next creature that attacks it before the end of the round.

 #### Lvl 2: Bite